bnb-chain/bnb-chain.github.io/docs/beaconchain/transfer.md

 # Asset Transfer

-`Transfer` is the most basic transaction Beacon Chain  supports, it moves assets among different addresses.
+`Transfer` is the most basic transaction BNB Beacon Chain  supports, it moves assets among different addresses.

 Please note the fees must be paid first in BNB before the transaction can be executed.